ratPoopert/calculator/README.md

 # calculator

-A simple calculator.
+A semi-realistic simulation of a very popular elementary calculator.

-This calculator is written according to the Calculator project specifications outlined in The Odin Project's Foundations course. click [here](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/calculator) to see the original specifications.
+This calculator is written according to the Calculator project specifications outlined in The Odin Project's Foundations course.
+Click [here](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/calculator) to see the original specifications.

+Aside from the background image, all visuals are pure CSS.

+In retrospect, I quickly went down the rabbit hole on this one.
+My commit history as of this writing is sparse.
+With that said, I'm very proud of the result and learned a ton on this project.

+Early on in the project I decided to simulate the TI-108, which gave me a target to shoot for.
+As my knowledge of CSS grows in the future, I'd like to add more life-like effects:

+* Make the display fade out when the cursor is hovered over the solar panel.
+* Make the display simulate the holographic distortion you get when pushing your finger on an LCD display.
+* Figure out what the memory buttons actually do (never figured that out in school) and implement that logic.
+* Implement the actual percentage logic for the percent button.

+This project was tested in Firefox, so if you notice any issues when viewing in another browser, please let me know.

 ## Supported Mathematical Operations